xavier-tobin/BundledUI/README.md

 ## Why?

-Material3 is a powerful suite of components for building beautiful Compose UIs, but many of the interactive components are [atom-level](http://atomicdesign.bradfrost.com/chapter-2/) components that require wrapping and regular management of padding, margin and modifiers in order to create a consistent, beautiful UI.
+Material3 is a powerful suite of components for building beautiful Compose UIs, but many of the interactive widgets are [atom-level](http://atomicdesign.bradfrost.com/chapter-2/) components that require wrapping and regular management of padding, margin and modifiers in order to create a consistent, beautiful UI.

-Bundled UI is a higher-level library, built on top of Material3, that
+BundledUI is intended to be an out-of-the-box solution for building beautiful, consistent Material3 UIs.
+It is intentionally opinionated - designed to be extendable, easy to use, and hard to mis-use.

 ### Benefits